PowerDNS/pdns/docs/manpages/pdns_control.1.md

 :    Show a list of zones, optionally filter on the type of zones to show.

 notify *DOMAIN*
-:    Adds *DOMAIN* to the notification list, causing PDNS to send out
+:    Adds *DOMAIN* to the notification list, causing PowerDNS to send out
      notifications to the nameservers of a domain.
 Can be used if a slave missed previous notifications or is generally hard of hearing.

-notify-host *DOMAIN* *HOST*
+notify-host *DOMAIN* *ADDRESS*
-:    Same as above but with operator specified IP address as destination, to be
+:    Same as above but with operator specified IP *ADDRESS* as destination, to be
      used if you know better than PowerDNS.

 ping, rping